Kgomotso196/item-space/README.md

 ### Setup

-- Clone the repository to your desired folder and check to the directory:
+- Clone the repository on your terminal to your desired folder and check to the directory:
 `git clone https://github.com/Kgomotso196/item-space.git` and `cd item-space` respectively